 The Regis University Department of Campus Safety is the recognized security provider for Regis University.
-Members of the Department patrol the campus 24 hours a day, 365 days a year.
-The Department oversees matters relating to security at the Thornton and Denver Tech Center campuses as well as the Northwest Denver campus.
+Members of the Department patrol the campus 24 hours a day,365 days a year.
+The Department oversees matters relating to security at the Thornton campus as well as the Northwest Denver campus.